tmychow/tmychow.github.io/_posts/2020-09-05-the-next-recession.md

 [^29]: [Romer 2014](https://eml.berkeley.edu/~cromer/Lectures/Romer%20Regime%20Shift%20NBER%20Macroeconomics%20Annual.pdf)
 [^30]: [Romer 2012](https://thebrowser.com/interviews/christina-romer-on-learning-great-depression)

-Because of its inherently countercyclical guardrails, its in-built dampening of AS shocks and its capacity to provide a powerful boost at the effective lower bound, we should deploy a temporary nGDPL target as an options when faced with a serious recessionary threat.
+Because of its inherently countercyclical guardrails, its in-built dampening of AS shocks and its capacity to provide a powerful boost at the effective lower bound, we should deploy a temporary nGDPL target when faced with a serious recessionary threat.

 **Where does fiscal policy go from here?**